pedanticism/round-robin/README.md

 ### Observability
 The application logs to journald.
-Ideally these logs would all be shipped to a central log aggregation facility such as cloudwatch, ELK or Splunk, where the logs could be interrogated without the need for SSM.
-Ideally SSM would be used only _in extremis_.
+Ideally these logs would all be shipped to a central log aggregation facility such as Cloudwatch, ELK or Splunk, where the logs could be interrogated without the need for SSM.
+Ideally SSM would be used only _in extremis_ to inspect the state of the machines.
+There are a number of utilities available that can ship journald logs to cloudwatch.

+### Security
+The same security group is leveraged for the ALB and the EC2 instances.
+Ideally they would have more tightly controlled ingress and egress rules specific to each type of traffic.

+### Better use of variables, less hard coding
+There are some values, such as port numbers, ALB Names that are hard-coded within the different code modules.
+Ideally these should be defined centrally and transmitted to each of the individual elements of the job using variables.